gcaddick/ASHT/README.md

 ## **Process**

 After setting up the trello board, I started with what I knew how to do.
-This was setting up the S3 buckets and then finding out how to deny all (using the pulic access block resource).
+This was setting up the S3 buckets and then finding out how to deny all (using the public access block resource).
 I then went through the cards in number order, finding the terraform registry website and read through the documentation on that specific module, saving any useful commands in the comments of the trello card.